Lowlo/lib_symfony_form/README.md

 The example below use the lib_doctrine (cf. https://github.com/loremipsum31/lib_doctrine):

-a form for entity group => GroupType see below
+A form for entity group => GroupType see below
 ------

 ##### Exemple doctrine entities